 The United States was built on an economic, social, and cultural foundation that included structural and systemic racism in its laws, policies, and programs.
 The trauma of our history — indigenous peoples wiped out for capitalist gain, colonization, slavery, white supremacy, internment camps, and discriminatory laws — has been shouldered by generations of people of color.
 There is ample research to prove that many people of color experience chronic stress from the effects of individual and collective racism, leading to heart disease, high blood pressure, immunodeficiency, and accelerated aging.
 Healing won’t happen unless we acknowledge racism for what it is — a public health crisis.
 We need to take immediate action to begin building a more equitable future for all Californians.

-The COVID-19 pandemic shed a bright light on decades of structural racism and inequity in our system — especially when it comes to public health — and made evident the state’s failings to fix it.
+The COVID-19 pandemic shed a bright light on decades of structural racism and inequity in our system — especially when it comes to public health.

 Fighting for every person who calls California home to have access to quality, equitable, and affordable healthcare.
 Ensuring that our healthcare system cares for the whole person – which means their physical and mental well-being.